This knowledge base article provides information about CryptoGuard detection, what they mean and how to deal with them.

 Task Category: Mitigation - Unblock 192.168.0.1

 Note: The computer will automatically be unblocked after a period of 8 hours if no action is taken by the Sophos Central Administrator so as to prevent a potentially valid application from being blocked indefinitely.
 If the remote attack re-occurs, it will be blocked again.

 Issues to be aware of:

 When adding an exclusion for a CryptoGuard detection on a Windows server, the process being excluded will be locked until the Alert is acknowledged.
 To do this:

-Any detections can be seen in the Quarantine Manager, and on the Sophos Central dashboard.
+Any detections can be seen in the Sophos UI, and on the Sophos Central dashboard.
 When a detection occurs, files that have recently been encrypted by the application in question will be restored, and the process blocked from modifying further files.
 Manual cleanup may be required.

 If the system is licensed for CryptoGuard, Sophos Central can turn it on and off for systems.
 On the local computer, an icon will show in the Sophos Preferences window, allowing this service to be enabled/disabled (protected by Tamper Protection), once it has been enabled by Sophos Central for the first time.